 Drunk driving speaks for itself.
-To willingly choose to operate a vehicle while impaired by alcohol is reckless and a serious criminal offense.
+To willingly choose to operate a vehicle while impaired by alcohol is a reckless and serious criminal offense.
 Along with speeding, driving while under the influence of alcohol is particularly destructive and very dangerous.

 According to the National Highway Traffic Safety Administration (NHTSA), almost thirty people are killed every day in drunk driving car accidents.
 On average, that’s one person killed every 48 minutes.
-In total, 10,000 lives are lost per year due to alcohol related crashes..
+In total, 10,000 lives are lost per year due to alcohol related crashes.

 Another alarming statistic, courtesy of the Center for Disease Control and Prevention, is that 28% of all traffic related deaths in the United States in 2016 were caused by alcohol impaired drivers.

 There is no doubt that alcohol reduces overall brain function.
 However, there is a range in the severity of alcohol related effects which varies from person to person.
-But alcohol affects critical thinking, reasoning skills, and muscle coordination, which are all necessary for safely operating a vehicle.
+Nonetheless, alcohol affects critical thinking, reasoning skills, and muscle coordination, which are all necessary for safely operating a vehicle.

 A person’s alcohol level can be measured by the weight of alcohol present in a specific volume of blood.
 This is known as Blood Alcohol Concentration, or BAC.
 It’s worth mentioning that the average person metabolizes alcohol at a rate of one drink per hour, yet this will vary depending on the individual.